Guilin: Urban

 The city's public transportation includes bus routes and taxis.
-Guilin is the leading city in Mainland China operating double-decker buses regularly on major routes; in its main street the double-deckers run one-by-one almost every minute.
+Guilin is the leading city in Mainland China operating double-decker buses regularly on major routes; on its main street, the double-deckers run one by one almost every minute.
 Sightseeing boats also run on the city's canals and lakes.

 A Guilin Metro is planned for 7 lines by 2040 with 117 stations and a total length of 273.2 kilometres.
-Line 1 is planned to have been opened by 2025, and it will be 29.23 km with 13 stations.
+Line 1 is planned to be opened by 2025, and it will be 29.23 km with 13 stations.